patrickchiang/obsidian-binder/README.md

 ![Binder](img/main.png)

-# Obsidian Binder
+# Binder

-Obsidian Binder is an Obsidian plugin that allows users to effortlessly turn their files into a professional-quality, well-formatted, beautiful eBooks.
+Binder is an Obsidian plugin that allows users to effortlessly turn their files into a professional-quality, well-formatted, beautiful eBooks.
 This plugin also includes pre-made templates for front and back matter to streamline the export process.

 The primary format is ePub 3.0, targeted for export to the Amazon Kindle store.